Use the tools already in the room

 What you will know next

-Whether the client-owned Microsoft workspace can hold the route before another platform is added.
+Whether the client-owned Microsoft workspace can hold the path before another platform is added.

 What this usually feels like.